Alvarez Polliwagen

 The Alvarez Polliwagen is a 1970s homebuilt aircraft.
 The aircraft has a combination of many high performance features not typically found in a Volkswagen air-cooled engine-powered homebuilt.

 Design and development

 The Polliwagen is a low wing, side-by-side configuration, T tailed, tricycle landing gear equipped aircraft with tip tanks.
 The aircraft was developed and tested with a one quarter scale radio controlled model.
 Ailerons and flaps are full span.
 The fuselage is built from composites with foam cores.
-The aircraft's engine is configured with a turbocharger and constant speed propeller.
+The aircraft's engine is configured with a constant speed propeller.
 Entrance is through a swing up canopy.